ciaranmcnulty/phpspec-typehintedmethods/README.md

 In this case the author is using an ArrayToken to illustrate the example, but would prefer the typehint to be TokenInterface.
 For this author, the typehinting will be irritating because they will have to keep editing the typehint.

 (This is the reason core phpspec does not have this feature... yet)

+##Installation

+Add this extension as a dependency in composer.json:

+    "require-dev": {
+        "ciaranmcnulty/phpspec-typehintedmethods": "dev-master"
+    }

+Install using composer, add the following to your phpspec.yml:

+    extensions:
+      - Cjm\PhpSpec\Extension\TypeHintedMethodsExtension